alexkozy/webassembly-debug-information/README.md

 1. If we allow service to have connection to WASM runtime then some part of services can be used as part of static analysis tool and some of them can not.
 1. Two APIs is more then one static format.
 1. Reliance on third party implementation of debug information service.
-1. Most likely designing universal IDE API is only a little less complex then designing universal debug information format (since we have less IDEs than languages) and we can end up with only reference implementation of debug information service for couple IDEs.
+1. Most likely designing universal IDE API is only a little less complex then designing universal debug information format (since we have less IDEs than languages).
+Insted of building spec for this API we can only provide developers with reference implementation.
-1. Adding language specific features for IDE API requires additional process.

 ## Proposed architecture B
 ![overview](https://raw.githubusercontent.com/ak239/webassembly-debug-information/master/overview-b.png?token=AAaBsp4XmbD-HUYXDuINSU58l8j-YMxUks5a_ZAiwA%3D%3D)